 - Navigate to the Integrations section of the desired Alert Rule's Notifications configuration tab

 - Select the desired ServiceNow integration from the drop-down

 Here are some additional details to be aware of:

 - Notification preferences are configured per Alert Rule.
-In other words, you will need to assign your new ServiceNow integration to all alert rules that should use it.
+Assign your new ServiceNow integration to all Alert Rules that require it.

-- Integrations are not shared between account groups and must be created individually per account group.
+- Integrations cannot shared between Account Group so must be created per Account Group.